A Quick Lesson in Multi-band Rasters Using NAIP

 Value Range Interpretation

-0 Water, clouds, or non-vegetated surfaces.
+-1 to 0 Water, clouds, or non-vegetated surfaces.

 0 to 0.1 Exposed rock, sand, or snow.